 Nevertheless, in the Middle Ages Chorazin was abandoned, and even its location was forgotten.
 It seems the Jesus’ damming the village to be obliterated had its effect.

-In 1738 the English geographer R. Pococke was the first to identify ancient Chorazin at Khirbet Karaze, a hilltop north of Capernaum.
-But only in 1980-4 substantial excavations were carried out at the site, on behalf of the state of Israel.
-These excavations exposed a houses, a ritual baths (Miqvaot), streets, water channels, cisterns, and olive presses.
+In 1738 the English geographer R. Pococke was the first to suggest identifying ancient Chorazin at Khirbet Karaze, a site of ruins on a hill north of Capernaum.
+Only in the 1980s the site was finally excavated, on behalf of the state of Israel.
+The excavations unearthed several houses, alleys formed between them, Jewish ritual baths (Miqvaot), water channels, cisterns, and olive presses.